10 Go-To Superfoods

 Inpatient Clinical Dietitian

-These no-bake bites are easy to prepare and delicious!
+These no-bake energy bites are easy to prepare and delicious!
 Packed with oats, peanut butter, coconut, flaxseed, and a few other tasty ingredients, these are great as a quick breakfast or when I need a midday, energy-boosting snack.
 I like to make a batch and pop them in the freezer.
 They last longer and are still easy to eat when frozen.
 You can get the recipe by clicking here.

 Nuts